thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

 {: id="sharding-guidelines"}
 ### Table sizes and sharding recommendations
-When you are considering which tables you need to shard, and how many shards to use, there are several key sizing guidelines to keep in mind:
+When you are considering which tables you need to shard, and how many shards to use, there are several key sizing guidelines to keep in mind.
+You may not be able to fulfill each of these requirements for every table you shard.
+The most important requirement is that the number of shards for a given table take up less than or equal to 60% of your total available CPU.

 2. **60% of CPU**: The number of shards for a given table should not take up more than 60% of your total available CPU.
 When possible, the number of shards should be well under 60%, for queries that involve multiple sharded fact tables.